drj11/pypng/README.md

     pip install pypng

-PyPNG comes with a `setup.py` script to use with `distutils`.
+PyPNG uses `setup.cfg` (and `pyproject.toml`) to use with `setuptools`.

-After unpacking the distribution,
+It can therefore be installed with a suitable version of `pip` from the (version controlled) sources:

 `cd` into the directory and execute the command:

-    python setup.py install
+    pip install .

 The `png` module will be installed;
 `import png` will allow you to use it from your Python programs.

+Installation tools are not needed to install PyPNG.
-Alternatively, you can copy `code/png.py` wherever you like.
+You can copy `code/png.py` wherever you like.
 It's intended that you can copy `png.py` into your application and distribute it.
 The following `curl` command should copy the latest version into